-Use Twitter’s Advanced Search: This tool will help you refine a search, allowing you to find your competitor’s hashtags and customers.
-By using the geo-location and keywords search functions of Twitter Advanced Search, you can narrow your parameters to the keywords that are important to you, or you can find potential customers in the city or country that you’re interested in.
+Use Twitter’s advanced search: This tool will help you refine a search, allowing you to find your competitor’s hashtags and customers.
+By using the keywords search function of Twitter Advanced Search, you can narrow your parameters to the keywords that are important to you.

 You can get to Twitter Advanced Search by first entering search terms in the search bar along the top.
-On the results page, you will see a menu on the left-hand side.
-At the bottom, you will see the “Advanced Search” tab.
+On the results page, you will see a drop-down menu in the upper right corner.
+At the bottom of the list, you will see “Advanced Search”.
 Click on it to discover all the features of Advanced Search.

 Pretty silly, right?
 The followers of both accounts loved it and joined in, and this kept both brands on the minds of consumers.